-There are 3 main types of neck pain, headaches and migraines including:
+There are 3 main types of headaches, neck pain and migraines including:

 There are many ways you can treat headaches, including a hands-on treatment approach as well as general exercise and lifestyle modifications.

 They would discuss the history of your headaches and goals for treatment followed by physical assessment of your neck, as well as other contributing factors such as posture, upper back mobility, and strength of neck and postural muscles.

 There is strong evidence supporting manual therapy (soft tissue massage and joint mobilisations) as well as exercise-based therapy to relieve headaches providing a long lasting effect!

 Physiotherapy is most effective for cervicogenic headaches, but we can also help ease migraines or tension-type headaches that have a cervical contribution, as well as provide advice to relieve stress contributing to headaches.
 Find out more about our treatment of headaches and migraines here.

 Exercise is strongly supported and proven within literature to manage headaches.
 Exercises may involve strengthening deep muscles within the neck that help support the head and upper cervical joints.
 We then progress to strengthening upper back and postural muscles, stretching relevant tight muscles, and eventually consolidating these exercises into more functional exercises to maintain neck and upper body strength.